Introduction to datasets

 - You can set the geographic location at creation time only.
 After a dataset has

-been created, the location becomes immutable and can't be changed in the
+been created, the location becomes immutable and can't be changed by using the

-All tables referenced in a query must be stored in datasets in the same location.
+All tables that are referenced in a query must be stored in datasets in the same location.

-When copying a table, the datasets containing the source table and destination table must reside in the same location.
+When you copy a table, the datasets that contain the source table and destination table must reside in the same location.

 You are not charged for creating, updating, or deleting a dataset.